×

 Balloon angiography can be used as an alternative to minimally invasive procedures or more invasive treatments like a coronary artery bypass.

 Upon the completion of the surgery, the patient is taken to the post-care anesthesia unit and monitored continuously until he/she is fully awake.
 Once the vital signs are stable, the patient is taken to the allotted room and given something to eat.
-Based on the health situation of the patient, It will be decided how long they should stay in the hospital.
+Based on the health situation of the patient, it will be decided how long they should stay in the hospital.

 Experiencing headaches, grogginess, nausea and fatigue is common after undergoing balloon angiography.
 These effects tend to be resolved in a few hours.
 There may also be some bruising and occasionally a lump around the incision site.
 However, it will diminish if the limbs are rested properly.

-Upon discharge from the hospital, It is recommended to follow these suggestions to have a smooth recovery.
+Upon discharge from the hospital, it is recommended to follow these suggestions to have a smooth recovery.

 • It is not advisable to bathe on the first day after discharge